First steps with polymer clay

 Fully blended

-Once I was happy how the colors have blended I rolled it and then wrapped in a layer of white clay.
+Once I was happy with how the colours had blended, I rolled the sheet into a log and then wrapped it in a thin layer of white clay.

 Wrapped in a layer of white clay

-After wrapping in white clay, I kept rolling it thinner and thinner into a long snake
+After wrapping the blend in white clay, I kept rolling it out thinner and thinner, gently stretching it into a long, even “snake”.

-That is the color arrangement I was happy with.
-As you can see some of the rolls have holes in them.
-Most likely that happened when I first rolled the blended clay and it wasn’t tight enough.
-It’s not really a problem as it will all be squeezed together.
+That was the colour arrangement I was happy with.
+As you can see, some of the rolls had small holes or gaps in them—most likely from when I first rolled the blended clay and didn’t get it quite tight enough.
+But honestly, it’s not a big deal.
+Once everything gets pressed together, those little imperfections usually disappear.